 11:57 am Lie on bed fanning away mosquitoes and scratching chigger bites.

 12:36 pm Watch Luis net fish from pond.
 Watch black dog trot happily down path, chain dragging behind.
 Watch long-legged chickens strut and scratch for bugs in the dirt.
 Be utterly content in the moment.

 1:23 pm Listen to my neighbor purging miserably, and prepare to do the same.
-Watch Jose rummage in his backpack of medicines for my bottle, and quell rising nausea.
+Watch Enrique rummage in his backpack of medicines for my bottle, and quell rising nausea.
 It seems to be cumulative—what tastes okay the first day has me holding my nose and gagging by the fifth, but somehow I get it down.
 This work takes courage.

 1:27 pm Lie down, gasping, to work on the mat.
 Simply watch what’s arising in my experience, focusing my awareness inside in a meditative way.
 It’s a concentration of the soul, not the mind.
-Jose leaves after blowing mapacho smoke on me for a while.
+Enrique leaves after blowing mapacho smoke on me for a while.
 Buen trabajo, he wishes me.
 Hasta manana.

 1:46 pm Shower (dieta has helped me overcome my lifelong aversion to cold water) and lie back down to work.
 Breathe consciously, feeling the plant’s energy in my body, and open to receive what it has to show me today.
 It might be personal revelations about this life, or past ones; or downloads for the collective, or geometric forms dancing in my vision.
 I can feel the energy reach a critical point, as if my body can no longer sustain that vibration, and then I know it’s time to purge.